tanuj-sidhwa/tanuj-sidhwa.github.io/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: single
 author_profile: true
+permalink: /
 ---

-**Mechanical Engineering** undergraduate at *Indian Institute of Technology Indore* focused on aerospace, propulsion systems, and research-driven engineering, with experience spanning CubeSat development, simulations, and applied design projects.
-President of Mechanical Engineering Students Association and IASc-INSA-NASI Summer Research Fellow ’25 at Indian Institute of Technology Kanpur, passionate about turning complex engineering problems into intuitive and impactful solutions.
-- project 1
+[cite_start]Currently, I am pursuing my B.Tech with a Major in Mechanical Engineering and a Minor in Astronomy at the Indian Institute of Technology, Indore[cite: 4, 5, 6, 7].
+My academic focus centers on aerospace, propulsion systems, and research-driven engineering.

+[cite_start]In the summer of 2025, I served as a Research Intern for the IASC-INSA-NASI Summer Research Fellowship at the Advanced Propulsion Laboratory, Indian Institute of Technology, Kanpur[cite: 15, 16, 17, 18]. [cite_start]I conducted static structural and fatigue analysis of serpentine nozzles using ANSYS to evaluate deformation behavior under complex fluid-induced loading[cite: 19, 20].

+[cite_start]I am also highly active in student leadership, currently serving as the President of the Mechanical Engineering Student Association at IIT Indore[cite: 68].